SourcePointUSA/ios-cmp-app/README.md

 It's pretty simple, here are 5 easy steps for you:

-1. implement the `ConsentDelegate` protocol
+1. implement the `GDPRConsentDelegate` protocol
 2. instantiate the `ConsentViewController` with your Account ID, property id, property, privacy manager id, campaign environment, a flag to show the privacy manager directly or not and the consent delegate
 3. call `.loadMessage()`
 4. present the controller when the message is ready to be displayed